Deputy Designated Safeguarding Lead

 At a Glance

-- Tasks: Support vulnerable students and lead safeguarding initiatives across campuses.
+• Tasks: Support vulnerable learners and promote safeguarding across campuses.

-- Why this job: Make a real impact on student welfare in a supportive team environment.
+• Why this job: Make a real difference in students' lives while working in a supportive team.

 Creating Great Futures.
 At Croydon College Group our staff are passionate and committed to achieve the very best outcomes for our students.
 We believe it is through our people that an excellent student experience will be delivered, and this will have a positive impact within our local community.
 Our visions and values ensure that we put our students first and value our staff as our greatest asset.